Selling A Staffing Agency

 - The higher growth rate – along with reasons for why the growth will be sustainable for the buyer of the staffing agency – should be analyzed and explained to all potential buyers by the listing business broker.

 In the context of business sales, a non-compete agreement is often given by the seller of the business to the buyer of the business.
 The seller agrees to not compete or interfere with the buyer’s business for a period of time within a limited geographic region.
 When buying a staffing agency, buyers are more likely to want the seller to sign a lengthy and comprehensive non-compete.
+This is especially the case if buyers know that the seller has personal relationships with the customers or staffers.
+The buyer may fear that after the sale, the seller could easily steal business by owning or working for a competing staffing agency.
+Sellers of staffing agencies should be forewarned before the sale by their business broker about the need to alleviate this fear from most buyers.

 Owners of staffing agencies may certainly want to take advantage of the favorable industry dynamics and consider selling their agency with the assistance of a professional business broker.